ScriptnLua/gitSync/README.md

 # gitSync
 A program that lets you sync online git repositories to a destination on your computer automatically!
+NOTE: Please only use releases, as they are stable and WILL work!

 # Settings
   1. How often it reinstalls for new files